alysonbennett/EmployeeTrackingApp/README.md

 ## Issues

 Due to time constraints, this application is still under development.
-The function to update an employees' role is not complete, and the "All Done" choices is not working as intended.
+The function to update an employees' role is not complete.

-Future development will correct these issues, as well as adding additional features like updating an employees' manager, view employees my manager, and delete departments, roles, and employees.
+Future development will correct this issue, as well as adding additional features like updating an employees' manager, view employees my manager, and delete departments, roles, and employees.

 ## Questions